Abendempfindung

 "Abendempfindung an Laura", K. 523, is a song by Wolfgang Amadeus Mozart dated June 24, 1787, in Vienna, written at the time of the opera Don Giovanni and Eine kleine Nachtmusik.

 Text

 The title translates as "Evening Sentiment".
 The poet is unknown, but scholars speculate the text may be written by Joachim Heinrich Campe.
-The song is in a melancholy mood, with the singer reviewing his failed romantic relationship and the inevitablity of death.
+The song is in a melancholy mood, with the singer reviewing his failed romantic relationship and the inevitability of death.